Home Compare IOT vs SHOP

 Samsara vs Shopify: Which Stock Looks Stronger in 2026?

-Samsara holds the cleaner structural position, with the lead spread across profitability and valuation.
-Shopify still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
+Shopify holds the cleaner structural position, with profitability as the main driver and stability adding further support.
+Samsara still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (IOT: Russell 1000, SHOP: Nasdaq 100).